jorgenavarroortiz/multitechnology_testbed_v0/readme.md

 **Launching scenario 1 with namespace MPTCPns and OpenVPN**

-You can watch a [video](https://youtu.be/EAh_p1I007o) showing how it works (there are some changes in the parameters, since the scripts are now more general and the network interfaces may be in the same network or in different networks, using if_names.txt... files).
+You can watch a [video](https://youtu.be/SbDKX6ndMeA) showing how it works.

 To use a namespace (`MTPCPns`) and OpenVPN in both VMs, you have to run: